Using the 74HC595 shift register: You can instantly increase your outputs by 8. For more, just daisy chain extra chips, on the same SPI interface.

 Dangers of 'Web' Designs

 There are lots of designs on the web using the 74HC595 as a high current LED driver.
 The key question is : Should it be used for this at all?
 Some of these "designers"? have completely mis-read the data sheet and operate the outputs at high current.
-As with all chips you can go beyond the tested limits, and these limits may be conservative for the device but for a reliable design you do not want to go against the datasheet because at some point (likely when 100s of units have been made) units will start to fail - and that can be very expensive to correct.
+This bad for long term design reliability.

 Side Note: For instance this instructable [opens in a new window] states: